 In the meantime, here’s our curator Dr Arran Johnston to provide a synpotic summary of the contemporary battle plans:

-PEOPLE: a “List of Persons Concerned…”
+Producing our own “List of Persons Concerned…”

 We don’t just want to create a map of the streets and landscapes of the Prestonpans area in 1745; we want to populate it with people!